cAtilre/mealie-crypt/README.md

 ## Repository usage
 To use the encrypted file in a team, the following goals have been met:
-- Users do not need to share their passwords - only their private keys
+- Users do not need to share their passwords - only their public keys
 - The structure of the file is text-based yaml, which handles well in git merge functions, and is human-editable too
 - It is possible to mass decrypt, and encrypt the file - preserving encrypted content that does not change, so as to minimize changed-line counts.